darwish314/hello-world/README.md

 hi humans:

-am Feisal Abdirashid Ahmed , i love python and i wish one day i will be a developer. i had tacos on the moon and  i find them far superior tp Earth tacos !.
+am Feisal Abdirashid Ahmed , i love python and i wish one day i will be a developer.

+i had tacos on the moon and  i find them far superior to Earth tacos !.